samwell-ho/openpgp-ca/src/restd/README.md

 The user may keep using this key in other contexts, associated with other email addresses.

-When a user leaves FSFE, it makes sense that FSFE stops to certify the user_id at FSFE, such as `alice@fsfe.org` (after all, this email address does not exist anymore).
+When a user leaves EXAMPLE.ORG, it makes sense that EXAMPLE.ORG stops to certify the user_id at EXAMPLE.ORG, such as `alice@example.org` (after all, this email address does not exist anymore).

 This is what we mean by "deactivation":
-While a user is an FSFE member, the FSFE OpenPGP CA will certify their user_id `alice@fsfe.org`.
-After the user has left FSFE, this certification will not be renewed.
-FSFE stops to certify that the OpenPGP certificate is associated with the email address `alice@fsfe.org`
+While a user has an email address at EXAMPLE.ORG, the EXAMPLE.ORG OpenPGP CA instance will certify their user_id `alice@example.org`.
+After the user has left EXAMPLE.ORG, this certification will not be renewed.
+EXAMPLE.ORG stops to certify that the OpenPGP certificate is associated with the email address `alice@example.org`

 However, it is also good practice to keep this key published on the WKD, in this case.